White-label Refresh Healthcare Ongoing partnership

 2. QA pass before live promotion.
 Pavel Sazhin ran QA against the staging homepage — verifying Figma fidelity, responsive behaviour, logo animation, and navigation consistency — before the page was cleared for production migration.
 The principle: a live-site refresh is never pushed until the agency has reviewed and approved the staging build.

-3. Live-site execution and post-migration discipline.
-After agency sign-off, the homepage was promoted to the live site.
+3. Live-site execution and post-migration cleanup.
+After agency sign-off, we promoted the homepage to the live site.
 A separate ticket tracked the migration itself — staging → production — with a verification checklist covering header/footer consistency, navigation functionality, and form routing.
 Post-migration, a set of small fixes closed cleanly: a responsive overlap at 1280 px on the “A Step Above the Rest” section, an incorrect tel: link in the footer, a redundant “Home” menu item, and a View All link routed to the correct endodontics lander.

 Working without Elementor Pro on the production site meant the header, footer, and homepage could not migrate directly from staging — the team rebuilt each element by hand against the staging reference rather than import it.
 That constraint produced a cleaner production build: every element was re-verified against the Figma spec during reassembly, not assumed to have transferred correctly.